daily word - belonging

 Add new comment

-daily word - income source
+daily word - weak and strong

 Dale Cresap's picture